Can a love that transcends death survive a war between angels, vampires, and lycans?

 His gaze held a hint of self-satisfaction.
 Lindsay kept her similar response in check.
 Whatever else he may be and whatever his motives were, Adrian Mitchell was a challenge she relished.

-New for 2015 The longest excerpt ever posted online for A Touch of Crimson, starting right at the beginning, and not skipping any random pages.
+Read the longest excerpt ever posted online for A Touch of Crimson, starting right at the beginning, and not skipping any random pages.

 The feather cover is not the original cover.
 The original cover illustration was created by artist Tony Mauro.
 Sylvia is such a fan of his work that she asked for him specifically.
 She was very excited when the publisher’s art department granted her wish.